-The narrative that you are about to read references 40 points over the past two academic years which are milestones in students experiences of racism at United Lutheran Seminary and its predecessor institutions.
+The narrative that you are about to read references 40+ points over the past two academic years which are milestones in students experiences of racism at United Lutheran Seminary and its predecessor institutions.
 You may either click on each point for an in depth commentary or scroll through the document quickly to give you a sense of the weight of these experiences upon ULS students, and especially our peers of color who have continually looked to their seminary to honestly assess the racism present within itself.
 The closing statement at the end of the timeline offers readers an opportunity to engage with seven suggested policies for the Board of Trustees to consider.
-You may show your agreement or disagreement with each of the seven suggested policies here.
+You may show your agreement or disagreement with each of the seven suggested policies with the ULS Policy Survey.

 As you read these accounts, assembled by students and alumni from diverse racial backgrounds and diverse Christian traditions, we ask that you pray for us all, that our leaders may be emboldened to break from their public silence and commit to right public action.
 The despair of the students who have experienced these acts of racism is deep; our lament is true, and God is faithful.
 Even when our leaders fail us, God does not fail.